connectedbydata/connectedbydata.org/_annual-report/2023/index.md

 We have participated in a number of other international initiatives.
 Jeni was part of the [Council for a Fair Data Future](https://fairdatafuture.aspendigital.org/), organised by the Aspen Institute, which met in New York in July 2023, as well as continuing to chair the [GPAI Data Governance Working Group](https://gpai.ai/projects/data-governance/) until December.
 Maria attended a number of [C20 events](/events/2023-10-30-c20-first-meeting) (linked to the G20 presidency in Brasil) and Adam attended the Summer School on the Law, Ethics and Policy of Artificial Intelligence hosted by KU Leuven, an international community based in Belgium.
 With [Liz Steele](https://www.linkedin.com/in/liz-steele/), we also started to explore how we might engage more actively in Europe, following the passing of the EU AI Act.

 {% capture quote %}
-"Although the draft bill in Brazil has some way still to go if it is to become law, the journey outlined above demonstrates the vital importance, and impact of a process that looks beyond industry interests when regulating data and AI."
+Although the draft bill in Brazil has some way still to go if it is to become law, the journey outlined above demonstrates the vital importance, and impact of a process that looks beyond industry interests when regulating data and AI.
 {% endcapture %}
 {% capture credit %}
 [Maria on building trust through civil engagement in data and AI](/news/2023/12/14/ai-regulation-brazil-public-voice)